So there are 5 tips I want to share with you to determine the answer to that question,

 Somethings… you have to learn with respect to the particular person you’re dealing with and their personality.

 Tip #2 – You wanna make sure you engage these conversations with a full tank of patience; Infinite patience.

 Tip #3 – Engage active listening.

-If your lady accuses you of being verbally abusive, the first quick step to really, really leaving that in the but is, stop talking.
+If your lady accuses you of being verbally abusive, the first quick step to really nibbling that in the bud is to stop talking.

-Stop talking so much even if it’s, you are correcting.
+Stop talking so much even if your intentions is to correct.

-There’s a lot of people that just have good intentions, they just want to correct something, and it comes off as verbal abuse and controlling behavior.
+There’s a lot of people that just have good intentions in wanting to correct something, and it comes off as verbal abuse and controlling behavior.